How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 See our article Do Honey Bees Sting?
 Yes, They Do (What You Should Know) for more information on how to avoid bee stings.

-The level of protection you choose and product design affect your costs.
-Our cost assumptions are based on primarily on “economy” products but you can select more expensive items such as vented suits and jackets.
+Product design and the level of protection you choose affect your costs.
+Our cost assumptions are based primarily on “economy” products, but you can select more expensive items such as vented suits and jackets.

-Costs vary widely but we assume a minimum outlay for protective gear in the range of $90 – $120 per person included in your cost to start beekeeping.
+Costs vary widely, but we assume an average outlay for protective gear in the range of $90 – $120 per person, which is included in your cost to start beekeeping.

 The Mann Lake Economy Jacket (shown below) has served us well for years and has been a good value.
-However, for the heat of summer consider the Ultra Breeze ventilated line.
+However, consider the Ultra Breeze ventilated line for the summer heat.

 Mann Lake Economy Bee Jacket